bitcriminals/bitcriminals.github.io/writeups/_tryhackme/vulnet.md

 What this script does is basically,it creates backup of every file within the Downloads directory of the user.After reading the article I ran the commands given in the blog

 ![](/images/vul4.png)
-and ran /bin/bash -p  but it didin't work.
+and ran sudo bash  but it didin't work.

 So,I changed my commnads a bit and used this instead.